Skip to content

 If you have dealt with the allegation of sexual harassment informally, the action taken may be the victim speaking with the accused, explaining that their behaviour was unacceptable.

-The action you take as part of formally responding to an allegation of sexual harassment will be dependant on whether you consider the complaint as valid or not.
+The action you take as part of formally responding to an allegation of sexual harassment will depend on whether you consider the complaint as valid or not.
 You can only decide this after carrying out a full and fair procedure and considering any evidence.
 If you think the complaint is valid, you are ‘upholding’ the complaint.

 When you ‘uphold’ a complaint, you are likely to: